 Introduction to ion trap, spin, NV-center, and circuit qubit, Quantum electrical circuits, superconductivity, Josephson Junction (JJ)-based non-linear harmonic oscillators, JJ-based superconducting circuit-qubits, noise and decoherence, cavity and circuit quantum electrodynamics (QED), microwave-based measurements in circuit QED.

-The course provides an introduction to materials informatics, which is an intersection between materials science, computational methods, and big-data sciences.
-The emphasis will be toward foundational backgrounds including machine and statistical learning, ML-based materials science modeling, and implementations.
-As the field is expanding, a short overview of the contemporary trends in the field will be provided.
+Introduction to materials informatics-intersection between materials science, computational methods, and big-data sciences; Foundational backgrounds- machine and statistical learning, ML-based materials science modeling, and implementations.
+Short overview of the contemporary trends in the field.

 Selected topics of special interest to students.
 This course may be repeated for credit as an in-depth investigation of a single topic or as a survey of several topics.
 Prerequisite: Consent of the Instructor